theopmw/recipe-box/TESTING.md

 * **Receive feedback when I log in**

-    - [x] When a registered user has sucessfully logged in, they are redirected to their profile page and a flash message will display: "Welcome, ``<username>``".
+    - [x] When a registered user has successfully logged in, they are redirected to their profile page and a flash message will display: "Welcome, ``<username>``".

 * **Receive feedback when I log out**